JamesZhang2/Chess/tutorial/Spring Boot and React Tutorial.md

 }
 ```

 We can also add the `@CrossOrigin` annotation on the entire class which will enable CORS for every handler method.
 Note that we can use `@CrossOrigin(origins = "*")` to allow all sites.
-It doesn't seem possible to allow all ports from localhost.
+It doesn't seem possible to allow all ports from localhost unless we use regex on the origin header.
 See [this Stack Overflow post](http://stackoverflow.com/questions/14003332/access-control-allow-origin-wildcard-subdomains-ports-and-protocols) for more details.

 With this in mind, let's now look at POST requests.